Registrations Explained

 When Are the New 2025 Number Plates Released?

-- ‘25’ plate: Released on 1 March 2025.
-Applies to all new vehicles registered from March to August.
+- ‘25’ plate: Released on 1 March 2025 and used for vehicles first registered from March through August.

 Understanding the UK Plate Format